luke185/CP3407_MyClean/user_stories/book_a_cleaning_service.md

 ## Tasks
 >   V1: Week / Chapter 3
 1. Add logic to control booking availability based on provider availability.
 (2 days)
-2. Add a booking button + logic to each listing on the listings page (1 day)
+2. Add a booking button + logic to each listing on the listings page (0.5 days)
+3. Add a booking page for users to select their required booking times.
+(2 days)
-3. Include a page for user's to see their current bookings (1 day)
+4. Include a page for user's to see their current bookings (0.5 days)

 ### + TODO: Week 4
 >   V1: Week / Chapter 4
 1. Add logic to control booking availability based on provider availability.
 2. Add a booking button + logic to each listing on the listings page
+3. Add a booking page for users to select their required booking times.
-3. Include a page for user's to see their current bookings
+4. Include a page for user's to see their current bookings
 ### + IN PROGRESS: Week 4
 >   V1: Week / Chapter ...
 1. Add logic to control booking availability based on provider availability.
+(26/02/2025)
 2. Add a booking button + logic to each listing on the listings page.
+(10/03/2025)
+3. Add a booking page for users to select their required booking times.
+(10/03/2025)
+4. Include a page for user's to see their current bookings (13/03/2025)
 ### + DONE
 >   V1: Week / Chapter ...
 1. Add logic to control booking availability based on provider availability.
 (28/02/2025)
+2. Add a booking button + logic to each listing on the listings page.
+(10/03/2025)
+3. Add a booking page for users to select their required booking times.
+(12/03/2025
+4. Include a page for user's to see their current bookings (14/03/2025)
 ## UI Design
 >   V1: Week / Chapter 2
 Book a Cleaning Service page [Image](/images/ui_design/Book_A_Cleaning_Sevice.png)

 ## Completion Evidence

-Database tables for holding provider availability slots and recurring workflows (recursive code) for periodically generating slots based on provider availability stored in the database:  [Image](/images/iteration1_completion_evidence/Booking_Slot_API_Workflows.png) [Image](/images/iteration1_completion_evidence/Booking_Slot_Database_Table.png)
+Database tables for holding provider availability slots and recurring workflows (recursive code) for periodically generating slots based on provider availability stored in the database:  [Task 1](/images/iteration1_completion_evidence/Booking_Slot_API_Workflows.png) [Task 1](/images/iteration1_completion_evidence/Booking_Slot_Database_Table.png) [Task 2](images/iteration1_completion_evidence/booking_buttons.png) [Task 3](images/iteration1_completion_evidence/booking_selection_1.png) [Task 3](images/iteration1_completion_evidence/booking_selection_2.png) [Task 4](images/iteration1_completion_evidence/user_bookings_tables.png)